Program Manager – Portland Metro

 Your team members have developed the following “must have” requirements:

-- Personal character, which guides the ethical practice of your work.
+- Strong personal character, which guides the ethical practice of your work

 - Experience working in partnership with communities of color